gkeary/chocolatey-recipe/README.md

 Gregg changes
 ===============
-modified Boxstarter.bat.
-It now points to my id in github. added line for vim all lines commented out except one...
+- modified Boxstarter.bat.
+It now points to my id in github
+- added line for vim
+- all lines commented out except one